evaxwu/Air-Quality-Shiny-App/write-up/Writeup.md

 expand our computing power to obtain data that covers missing counties and the rest of the states.
-Then, we would also try to link this data with possible causes or results affected by the data, such as individuals’ health data or the correlation with how ‘urban’ some counties are.
+Then, we would also try to link this data with possible causes or results affected by the data, such as individuals’ health data or the correlation with how “urban” some counties are.